Your browser is unsupported

 Josh headshot

-Josh is a fourth-year doctoral candidate in the Community & Applied Developmental Psychology Program at UIC.
+Josh is a doctoral candidate in the Community & Applied Developmental Psychology Program at UIC.
 Josh earned his BA in psychology from Duke University.
 Prior to pursuing graduate studies, Josh was a Fulbright Scholar in South Korea, where he spent three years teaching ESL to a wide range of students.
 He is broadly interested in the social and behavioral contexts of learning, especially in the social-emotional competencies of teachers and how this impacts a variety of factors in the classroom and school ecology.
-Josh has a fervid passion for teaching and pedagogy and wants to explore teaching-oriented careers after completing his PhD.
+Josh has a passion for teaching and pedagogy and wants to explore teaching-oriented careers after completing his PhD.

 Josh Lovett | Graduate Student, Community & Applied Developmental Psychology